jimbateson/jamesbateson.co.uk/src/articles/considering-design-tokens.md

 --line-height-heading: 1.2;
 ```

-### Contextual tokens
+2. ### Contextual tokens
 Where the bulk of styling will come from.
 Where and how global tokens should be used. 'primary', 'accent', etc. Change to alter multiple components in certain contexts.

-### Component tokens
+3. ### Component tokens
-More fine-grain controlling over how components should look.
+Finely tuned control over how individual components should look.
 Can refer back to global and contextual tokens.
-Change individual component visuals without touching any CSS.
+Change component visuals without touching any CSS.

 ## Token naming and accessibility
 Using font-weight numbering pattern.
 Trying to set rules to look out for in terms of matching what combinations would be accessible.
 Change to control specific components.
 Font-size scale.
 Ensure that accessible patterns are setup and then reused.